Asian Chicken Lettuce Wraps (Better than P.F. Chang’s)!

 Let’s walk through the process of making this chicken lettuce wraps recipe step-by-step.
 Don’t forget to watch the video too!

 The first step in this lettuce wrap recipe is making the sauce.
 The sauce is the key to the flavor of this recipe.
-And I beg you not to tamper with the sauce.
-It is the part of this recipe that took me years to perfect, and is absolutely delicious as-is!
+I do not suggest tampering with the sauce.
+It is the part of this recipe that took me years to perfect, and is absolutely delicious as-is.

 It’s really simple to make!
 Just whisk all the ingredients together.
 If you use a thicker peanut butter that is solid at room temperature, you may need ot warm it slightly before using it to make this Asian lettuce wraps recipe!